exonum/exonum-doc/src/advanced/services/anchoring.md

 ## Recovering broken anchoring

-After anchoring chain was broken administrators must generate new funding transaction to the new anchoring address and add it to the global configuration as fundingUTXO.
+After anchoring chain was broken administrators must generate new funding transaction to the new anchoring address and add it to the global configuration as funding UTXO.
 New anchoring chain will produced, starting with this funding tx.
 The very first anchoring transaction from this chain would include optional [anchoring-recovering data chunk](#recovery-data-chunk) in the data output.

 ## Available API